jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 **![Ed latimore books signing](/assets/images/posts/2019/how-to-become-a-better-writer-write-better-ed-latimore-2.jpg "Ed latimore books signing"){: width="450" height="600"}**

-**Good writers create content to either entertain or teach.
-Great writers manage to do both.
-It's easy to do this when you have something valuable to say.**
+Good writers create content to either entertain or teach.
+Great ones manage to do both.
+It's easy to do this when you have something valuable to say.

-**I don't want to merely be a good writer.
-I want to say things in a way that makes people think about things differently and change the world while doing so.**
+I don't want to merely be good.
+I want to say things in a way that makes people think about things differently and change the world while doing so.

-**This is why I started a blog.
-Each day, [I invest the time to get better and build a writing career](/hard-work-beats-talent/) so that everything you read by me feels like it was written by a professional writer.**
+This is why I started a blog.
+Each day, [I invest the time to get better and build a writing career](/hard-work-beats-talent/) so that everything you read by me feels like it was written by a professional.

-**My official purpose for writing is “To take what I’ve learned the hard way and break it down so that you can learn it the easy way”.
+My official purpose for writing is “To take what I’ve learned the hard way and break it down so that you can learn it the easy way”.
 If I can do this with a little bit of humor–or at the very last, engagement–then I've accomplished something great.
-If you look at the articles on my site, you can see this is reflected in my *writing style, word choice, and content.***
+If you look at the articles on my site, you can see this is reflected in my *writing style, word choice, and content.*

 > **“Either write something worth reading or do something worth writing about"**
 >